 Each team must prepare a report.
-Do not show your report to anyone else, and do not ask to see someone else's report.
+Do not show your report to anyone else, and do not ask to see someone else's report (present or past).
 I view your report as a take home exam, and it is your job to convince me that you thoroughly understand receiver design.
 If I find that you have shared (it's so easy to tell) your report with another team, then all partied will receive a failing grade, etc.

 Additionally (although I should not have to say this), you cannot plagiarize (i.e., copy text from a book, paper, or website).
+This especially includes previous year's reports.
 This likewise will be considered academic misconduct, and may result in a failing grade and other sanctions from the school of engineering.